 This chapter describes how to configure the Spanning Tree Protocol (STP) on port-based VLANs on your Catalyst 3550 switch.
-The switch uses the per-VLAN spanning-tree plus (PVST+) protocol based on the IEEE 802.1D standard and Cisco proprietary extensions, or it can use the rapid per-VLAN spanning-tree plus (rapid-PVST+) protocol based on the IEEE 802.1W standard.
+The switch can use either the per-VLAN spanning-tree plus (PVST+) protocol based on the IEEE 802.1D standard and Cisco proprietary extensions, or the rapid per-VLAN spanning-tree plus (rapid-PVST+) protocol based on the IEEE 802.1w standard.

-For information about the Multiple Spanning Tree Protocol (MSTP) and how to map multiple VLANs to the same spanning-tree instance, see Chapter 17, "Configuring MSTP."
+For information about the Multiple Spanning Tree Protocol (MSTP) and how to map multiple VLANs to the same spanning-tree instance, see Chapter 16, "Configuring MSTP."

-For information about other spanning-tree features such as Port Fast, UplinkFast, root guard, and so forth, see Chapter 18, "Configuring Optional Spanning-Tree Features."
+For information about other spanning-tree features such as Port Fast, UplinkFast, root guard, and so forth, see Chapter 17, "Configuring Optional Spanning-Tree Features."

-For complete syntax and usage information for the commands used in this chapter, refer to the command reference for this release.
+For complete syntax and usage information for the commands used in this chapter, see the command reference for this release.